Bỏ qua đến nội dung

 Introduction to Proxmox

 Proxmox is an open-source platform that integrates virtualization and container management tools, designed to provide a comprehensive solution for managing complex IT environments.
-Developed by Proxmox Server Solutions GmbH, Proxmox supports KVM virtualization and LXC containers, allowing users to run virtual machines and containers on the same platform.
+Developed by Proxmox Server Solutions GmbH, Proxmox supports KVM and LXC virtualization, allowing users to run virtual machines and containers on the same platform.
 With an intuitive web interface and many powerful features such as clustering, high availability, and backup, Proxmox helps optimize resources and simplify system management workflows.
-It is especially suitable for businesses and organizations that need a powerful, flexible virtualization solution with low cost thanks to its open-source nature.
+This tool is particularly suitable for businesses and organizations that need a powerful and flexible virtualization solution, with low cost thanks to its open-source nature.

 Implementation guide